Near Mt. Vernon in Dane County, Wisconsin — The American Midwest (Great Lakes)

 That Makes her lov'd at home, rever'd abroad"

 Location.
-Touch for map.
+42° 57.893′ N, 89° 37.65′ W. Marker is near Mt.
+Vernon, Wisconsin, in Dane County.
+Marker is at the intersection of County Road G and County Road J, on the right when traveling east on County Road G. Touch for map.
 Marker is at or near this postal address: 8352 County Road G, Verona WI 53593, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Donald Park (approx. 2.8 miles away); Robert M. La Follette: The Early Years (approx. 3.8 miles away); Springdale Lutheran Church (approx. 4.3 miles away); Paoli (approx. 5.7 miles away); Primrose Lutheran Church (approx. 6 miles away); Dane County Home (approx. 6.1 miles away); Old Town (approx. 6.1 miles away); St. Raphael's Frenchtown Cemetery (approx. 8 miles away).
 Touch for a list and map of all markers in Mt.
 Vernon.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 12, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 1,067 times since then and 3 times this year.
+It was originally submitted on July 12, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,108 times since then and 3 times this year.
 Photos: 1, 2. submitted on July 12, 2010, by William J. Toman of Green Lake, Wisconsin. • Syd Whittle was the editor who published this page.